Skip to content

 How to Make Roman-Style Chicken Cacciatore

-Pat the chicken dry with a paper towel, then generously season both sides with salt and pepper.
+Season the chicken: First thing I do is pat the chicken dry with a paper towel.
+Then, I generously season both sides with salt and pepper, making sure it’s evenly coated.

 seasoning chicken parts